frankligy/SNAF/docs/tutorial.rst

     docker run -v $PWD:/usr/src/app/run -t frankligy123/altanalyze:0.5.0.1 bam

 The output of this step contains different useful readouts, including splicing junction quantification, splicing event quantification and gene expression, but the most important output that will be used in the following step is the junction count matrix.
+The junction count matrix will be the ``altanalyze_output/ExpressionInput/counts.original.pruned.txt``.
 Let us take a look at a subsampled junction count matrix, each row represent a splicing junction annotated by the AltAnalyze gene model, and each column represents the sample name.
 The numerical value represents the number of reads that support the occurence of a certain junction.